Greenheart/greenheart.github.io/README.md

 - Use `node scripts/title-case.js` to format headings.
 - Use `node scripts/format-code.js` to ensure code has a consistent style.
 - Use `<!-- prettier-ignore-start -->` and `<!-- prettier-ignore-end -->` to wrap code blocks in blog posts to prevent the main Prettier instance of the codebase to re-format the code blocks after they already have been formatted with `node scripts/format-code.js`.
+- It's possible to prevent post drafts from rendering by prefixing the file with `_`.

 ## Credits